-Last week the LGBTQ2S Youth Housing and Shelter Guidelines were released.
-Our Manager of Clinical Services and Program Supports, Renee Iverson, was the co-chair of the working group that brought these Guidelines to fruition.
-These Guidelines provide a sustainable framework and the tools for those engaged with LGBTQ2S youth that do not dismiss or camouflage the excellent work that is already being done in Alberta.
+The LGBTQ2S Youth Housing and Shelter Guidelines was released in 2017.
+Our Manager of Clinical Services and Program Supports, Renee Iverson, was the working group co-chair that brought these Guidelines to fruition.
+These guidelines provide a sustainable framework and tools for those engaged with LGBTQ2S youth who do not dismiss or camouflage the excellent work that is already being done in Alberta.
 Instead, they provide an opportunity to reflect on current practice and make changes where applicable and needed.

 Renee shared at the launch why this work is so important: